Pom-pom: Toorie

 In reference to Scottish Highland dress and Scottish military uniforms, the small pom-pom on the crown of such hats as the Balmoral, the Glengarry, and the Tam o' Shanter is called a "toorie."

 The toorie is generally made of yarn and is traditionally red on both Balmorals and Glengarries (although specific units have used other colours).
 It has evolved into the smaller pom-pom found on older-style golf caps and the button atop baseball caps.

 The word toorie is used for any such hat decoration in the Scots language, irrespective of the headgear.

 Toys and bicycles

 Pom-poms are sometimes used as children's toys.
 They are a common feature at the ends of the handlebars of children's tricycles and bicycles.
 They are also used in children's artistic crafts to add texture and color.

-Pom poms is also commonly used for gift wrapping and in parties and occasions to add a flair of fun.
+Pom poms are also commonly used for gift wrapping and in parties and occasions to add a flair of fun.